The other day I headed out on errands. As I started the Jeep, Kacey Musgraves sang the last chorus of “Follow Your Arrow.”

-Kacey Musgraves released her song “Follow Your Arrow” in 2013.
+Kacey Musgraves released the song “Follow Your Arrow” in 2013, and its message has rung true for me ever since.
 In it, she identifies conflicting ideas that we, as women, are confronted with daily.

 How many of these conflicting ideas have you been confronted with:

-- You’re boring if you don’t believe in pre-marital sex, BUT you’re trashy if you don’t.
+- You’re boring if you don’t believe in pre-marital sex, BUT you’re trashy if you do.

 - You’re a prude if you don’t drink, BUT you must be a drunk or alcoholic if you have a drink or two.